Trade directory · Buffalo metro · New York

 Do I need a license to start a landscaping business in Buffalo, NY?

-New York does not require a state license for general landscaping services.
-However, you need a DEC Commercial Pesticide Applicator License for chemical applications and proper business registration with the state.
-Source: NY Department of Environmental Conservation.
+New York State does not require a general landscaping license, but you need a Commercial Pesticide Applicator License from NYS DEC for chemical applications, which requires passing written exams and renewal every 3 years with continuing education credits.

 Q/02